North Carolina Amendment 1: Timing of the ballot

 The vote on Amendment 1 was held during the lower-turnout North Carolina primary election rather than during a general election when voter turnout is typically higher.
 Furthermore, whereas the Republican primary was an active contest, the Democratic primary was effectively uncontested and thus had an even further reduced turnout of the Democratic electorate relative to what might have occurred in a hotly contested primary.

+Jessica Jones, of North Carolina Public Radio, stated that white women and white Republican men were the two largest groups of early voters in the 2012 North Carolina primary compared to the 2008 North Carolina primary.
+Voter turn out for North Carolina Amendment 1 was at 34.27%, which is 0.39% lower than overall turnout in the 2012 North Carolina primary, 2.59% lower than the 2008 North Carolina primary and 34.13% lower than the 2012 North Carolina general election.

 Response by President Barack Obama

 The day after Amendment 1 passed its public vote, US President Barack Obama expressed disappointment in the outcome and announced his support for same-sex marriage.